LenakeTech/assets/README.md

-# assets
+# LenakeTech Assets
-Base assets repo
+This is LenakeTech assets repository base.